The WebHMI's mission in brief is the

 With WEBHMI it is possible to solve both simple tasks of the 'control panel' of equipment, in other words - the Human Machine Interface (HMI), and create monitoring systems (dispatching) of distributed objects.
-Devices can communicate with each other as well as with the central dispatch server, transmitting data reflecting the state of the systems monitored to the upper level.
-WEBHMI has a fairly good means of ensuring its own reliability but is focused primarily on managing small (dozens of signals) isolated or geographically distributed systems, rather than solving mission-critical management tasks at critical industrial facilities.
+Devices (virutal images) can communicate with each other as well as with the central dispatch server, transmitting data reflecting the state of the systems monitored to the upper level.

 The process of creating a WEBHMI project is very simple and intuitive, it is basically the same as that adopted in most modern SCADA systems and software of the operator panels.
 However, its unique feature is that the development tools are integrated directly into the user interface.
 Thus, the developer does not need specific software, he can work in any OS that is convenient for him, the project does not require compilation and downloading - all actions during the configuration process are immediately reflected in the system, and thanks to the web interface you can work with the project remotely.